DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 #### Help with international qualifications

-If your qualifications come from a non-UK institution, your teacher training provider may want to see a ‘[statement of comparability](https://enic.org.uk/Qualifications/SOC/Default.aspx)’ showing their equivalence to UK qualifications.
+If you studied overseas, your teacher training provider may want to see a ‘[statement of comparability](https://enic.org.uk/Qualifications/SOC/Default.aspx)’ showing how your qualifications compare to UK qualifications.

 Call us on [0800 389 2500](tel://08003892500) for: